 Elmer Belt was a collector of artefacts by or about Leonardo de Vinci for over 60 years.
 He gave the collection to the UCLA in 1966.

-His nephew Willard Goodwin was a member of the GIRC and was the urological surgeon for the operation on Beverly-Barbara in 1968, the GIRC’s first transgender operation.
+Willard Goodwin was a member of the GIRC and was the urological surgeon for the operation on Beverly-Barbara in 1968, the GIRC’s first transgender operation.

 Elmer Belt died in 1980 at age 87.